tqtezos/stablecoin/docs/specification.md

 - Unpauses the contract so that transferring, burning and minting operations can be performed by users with corresponding roles.

-- Cannot be called multiple times.
+- Fails with `CONTRACT_NOT_PAUSED` if the contract is not paused.

-- Sender must be a pauser.
+- Fails with `NOT_PAUSER` if the sender is not a pauser.

 ### Issuing and destroying tokens